triton-inference-server/server/docs/repository_agents.md

 * Triton unloads the model.

-* For each repository agent specified, in reverse order:
+* For each repository agent that was invoked with TRITONREPOAGENT_ACTION_UNLOAD, in reverse order:

   * Triton invokes the repository agent's *TRITONREPOAGENT_ModelAction* function with action